alb-i986/selenium-tinafw/README.md

 _We believe that WebDriver is such a beautiful API that it's a shame to hide it_.

-A list of some of the services we proudly provide:
+Some of the services/features we proudly provide/offer:

 - WebDriverFactory hierarchy: elegant solution solving the problem of creating instances of WebDriver, modeled using the decorator design pattern.